hwcwy/AES-GCM-stream/README_en.md

 ## Afterword

-I must admit that this is quite complex, but it is necessary to ensure compatibility and customizability of the library.
+I must admit that this is quite complex🥲, but it is necessary to ensure compatibility and customizability of the library.

 The purpose of this library is to encrypt data in a tunnel (🧱).
 It requires a